shadowtime2000/easy-text-prediction/README.md

 textPredictionTool.predict("is"); // 10% chance -> evil, 90% chance -> good
 ```
 Warning!
 Your code will not work without specifying a weight.

+## TODO
+- [ ] Have text prediction tool remember all text up to that word